Content warning: discussion of eating disorders

 Eating Disorder Awareness Campaign

-Sophia Esterle, SSMU VP Student Life, used to her position in SSMU and existing advocacy on campus to lead this initiative.
-Nearly two years after the EDP was defunded, she felt that SSMU had to do more to advocate for students who struggle with eating disorders and disordered eating.
+Cody Esterle, SSMU VP Student Life, used their position in SSMU and existing advocacy on campus to lead this initiative.
+Nearly two years after the EDP was defunded, they felt that SSMU had to do more to advocate for students who struggle with eating disorders and disordered eating.

 “It seems that it was not just the program that was defunded, but the entire conversation around eating disorders,” Esterle stated.
 “Every mental illness deserves to get this attention, but because of the defunding of the EDP, and my own recent recovery from an eating disorder, I’ve been determined to do more around it.”

 Esterle is committed to using the momentum from this week to continue the discussion around eating disorders throughout the academic year.
-She is taking several steps to keep these efforts going, such as continuing the social media campaign, working on a potential provincial campaign, and creating a SSMU group that would develop more initiatives on campus to support those struggling with eating disorders.
+They are taking several steps to keep these efforts going, such as continuing the social media campaign, working on a potential provincial campaign, and creating a SSMU group that would develop more initiatives on campus to support those struggling with eating disorders.